gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh."
 Still didn't think much of the twins.
 Sometimes they changed their faces twice or three times a day.
-They made Crest-of-the-Wave look like---well, like Attic.
+They made Crest-of-the-Wave look like—well, like Attic.
 "Where are you going shopping?"

 Crest-of-the-Wave stood, waggling his head from side to side to get a kink out.
 "It's a secret.
 You can come with us, if you want."